-The Moonlight Gourami originates in the tropical areas of Vietnam, Thailand, and Cambodia.
+The moonlight gourami originates in the tropical areas of Vietnam, Thailand, and Cambodia.
 It prefers still or slowly moving waters with plenty of vegetation such as ponds, bogs, swamps, and lakes.
-They are also found in the floodplains of the Mekong River.
-As it has been bred in captivity in various parts of the world, it has escaped from breeders and become an invasive species in Singapore and Columbia.
+The fish are also found in the floodplains of the Mekong River.
+As it has been bred in captivity in various parts of the world, it has escaped from breeders and become an invasive species in both Singapore and Columbia.
 This species is also farmed for food in Southeast Asia.
-Most Moonlight Gouramis intended for the aquarium market are bred in captivity.
+Most moonlight gouramis intended for the aquarium market are bred in captivity.

-The Moonlight Gourami is long and flat; its head has a concave curve.
-Its ventral fins boast long filaments which are sensitive to touch; males' pelvic fins are red while females' pelvic fins are yellow or colorless.
+The moonlight gourami is long and flat; its head has a concave curve.
+Its ventral fins boast long filaments that are sensitive to touch; males' pelvic fins are red while females' pelvic fins are yellow or colorless.
 It has small, silvery scales which, as it matures, develop a pretty greenish iridescence.
-Its eyes are red or orange.
+The eyes are red or orange.

 Moonlight Gourami Habitat and Care